 sudo ufw allow OpenSSH

-You can also use the service name instead of the app profile to enable or disable it.
+You can also use the service name instead of the app profile to turn it on or off.
 For example, if you wish to enable HTTP over port 80, run the commands below:

 sudo ufw allow http